Snapodcast/architecture/README.md

 ## Back-end
 ### Snapod App API
-Snapod App API is written in TypeScript using Koa.js framework, deployed on Microsoft Azure using App Engine, severs are in Hong Kong.
+Snapod App API is written in TypeScript using Koa.js framework, deployed on Microsoft Azure App Engine, severs are in Hong Kong.
 + REST API routes (requests can be unauthenticated: login, signup etc.) utilize routing-controllers;
 + Implements the dependency injection methodology using TypeDI;
 + GraphQL API endpoint (all requests are authenticated) utilizes TypeGraphQL and Apollo Client;